anglesideangle/mac.bash/README.md

 Ever seen your friend's `.DS_Store` files pushed to github and thought, "wow, I wish I could have that too?"
 With `mac.bash`, you can emulate the most important functionality of macos right in your linux shell.

-Every time you `cd` into a directory, `mac.bash` has a small chance of writing a `.DS_Store` file, containing some lovely ascii art.
+Every time you `cd` into a directory, `macos` has a small chance of writing a `.DS_Store` file, containing some lovely ascii art.

-To install, just clone this repository and add `source macos` to your `.bashrc`. (perhaps i'll figure out how to package this for actual distros later, `apt install macos` would be pretty funny)
+To install, just clone this repository and add `source macos` to your `.bashrc`.

 Critically acclaimed: